Geography of Brazil: Geology, geomorphology and drainage

 Below their descent from the highlands, many of the tributaries of the Amazon are navigable.
 Upstream, they generally have rapids or waterfalls, and boats and barges also must face sandbars, trees, and other obstacles.
 Nevertheless, the Amazon is navigable by oceangoing vessels as far as 3885 km upstream, reaching Iquitos in Peru.
 The Amazon river system was the principal means of access until new roads became more important.
 Hydroelectric projects are Itaipu, in Paraná, with 12,600 MW; Tucuruí, in Pará, with 7,746 MW; and Paulo Afonso, in Bahia, with 3,986 MW.

 Natural resources

-Natural resources include: bauxite, gold, iron ore, manganese, nickel, phosphates, platinum, tin, clay, rare earth elements, uranium, petroleum, hydropower and timber.
+Natural resources in Brazil include bauxite, gold, iron ore, manganese, nickel, phosphates, platinum, tin, clay, rare earth elements, uranium, petroleum, hydropower, and timber.

 Rivers and lakes

-List of rivers of Brazil

 According to organs of the Brazilian government there are 12 major hydrographic regions in Brazil.
 Seven of these are river basins named after their main rivers; the other five are groupings of various river basins in areas which have no dominant river.